juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

   $$\lvert(3000-3120)\rvert+\lvert(2700-2640)\rvert+\lvert(2500-2040)\rvert+\lvert(600-1260)\rvert=1300$$
 {% endraw %}

-Our function predictions now have an offset of 1300 usd dollars this time, much better! but is there an optimum value for cpuSpeedFactor that produces the minimum offset (this is to be as close as possible to our data-set)?
+Our function predictions now have an offset of 1300 USD dollars this time, much better! but is there an optimum value for cpuSpeedFactor that produces the minimum offset (this is to be as close as possible to our data-set)?

 ## Statistics to the rescue
-It turns out that statistics can helps us a lot here.
-Statistiscs uses mathematical methods that can adjust to data to help gathering adittional insights.
+It turns out that statistics can help us a lot here.
+Statistics uses mathematical methods that can adjust to data to help to gather additional insights.
 Let me explain you the most basic (but powerful) model in statistics, linear regression.

 ## Linear Regression
 Linear Regression is a mathematical model that tries to fit a formula of a straight line to a set of given points of data in a two-dimensional plane.

-For example lets draw our given data-set (cpu speed vs computer price).
+For example, lets draw our given dataset (CPU speed vs computer price).

 ![PriceVsCPu.PNG]({{site.baseurl}}/assets/PriceVsCPu.PNG)

-In this case you have a bunch of points representing the relationship between cpu-speed and price, now with linear regression you can model an ecuation that fits your data using a straight line, this line has the form of:
+In this case you have a bunch of points representing the relationship between CPU-speed and price, now with linear regression you can model an equation that fits your data using a straight line, this line has the form of:

 {% raw %}
   $$y = x*b+c$$
 {% endraw %}

-where C is a constant that allows the straight line to translate vertically, x is the independent variable in this case the _cpu_speed_ and y the dependant variable in this case the _price_.
+where C is a constant that allows the straight line to translate vertically, x is the independent variable, in this case, the _cpu_speed_ and y the dependent variable, in this case, the _price_.

-What linear regresion does is to try to create a linear relationship between our two variables based on all data points that exist on the plane, linear regression calculates the minimun distance for each data point to a straight line that covers the entire set of data (TODO explain in more detail how linear regression achieve this):
+What linear regression does is to try to create a linear relationship between our two variables based on all data points that exist on the plane, linear regression calculates the minimum distance for each data point to a straight line that covers the entire set of data (TODO explain in more detail how linear regression achieve this):

 ![CpuSpeedVsCompPriceLinear.PNG]({{site.baseurl}}/assets/CpuSpeedVsCompPriceLinear.PNG)

-Our new straight line is described by the ecuation
+Our new straight line is described by the equation

 {% raw %}
   $$y = x*(748.9520)+(-627.2939)$$
 {% endraw %}

 where m equals to the constant 748.95 and b equals to the constant -627.29.
-This can also be interpreted as: a unit increase in CPU speed is associated with 748.95  unit increase in the computer price.
+This can also be interpreted as a unit increase in CPU speed is associated with 748.95  unit increase in the computer price.

-A straight line that tries to cover the entire set of data points is really useful because we have an explicit guide that represent our data points, this line is represented by a mathematical function and because it is continuous it can output not only the values from the data-set but a lot of more values (infinite values).
-For example we know that for cpu-speed of 5.2 Ghz the price is 3000 usd dollars but what about a new computer of speed 3.7 Ghz? if we use our straight line as a reference we can get an estimate.
+A straight line that tries to cover the entire set of data points is really useful because we have an explicit guide that represents our data points, this line is represented by a mathematical function and because it is continuous it can output not only the values from the dataset but a lot of more values (infinite values).
+For example, we know that for CPU-speed of 5.2 Ghz the price is 3000 USD dollars but what about a new computer of speed 3.7 GHz? if we use our straight line as a reference we can get an estimate.

 In statistics and machine learning this new ability to estimate new unseen values from our fixed data is called **prediction**.